 What’s the Difference Between Sexual Harassment and Sexual Assault?

-While sexual harassment includes many acts, sexual assault includes the forcing of an unwilling party to engage in sexual contact and actions through violence, incapacitation, or coercion.
-Sexual assault is also a crime, but it can include vastly different legal repercussions than sexual harassment.
+While sexual harassment includes many acts, according to California’s sexual harassment laws, sexual assault includes the forcing of an unwilling party to engage in sexual contact and actions through violence, incapacitation, or coercion.
+Sexual assault is also a crime, but it can include vastly different legal repercussions than violating the State of California’s harassment laws.
 If you are a victim of sexual assault, you should:

 • Report your incident to the local police.